Easy to make mustard without vinegar: with lemon juice

 affiliate links

-If you make mustard yourself, you can replace the vinegar for lemon juice.
-To make it Medical Medium proof.
+Storebought mustard contains vinegar.
+If you make mustard yourself, you can easily replace the vinegar with lemon juice.

 Prep Time 4 hours